Skip to main content

 9 mentions Positive Neutral Negative

 The music in the game is praised for its harmonious integration with the gameplay, featuring a serene soundscape of bells and gongs that evoke a zen-like atmosphere.
-Reviewers appreciate the dynamic and reactive soundtrack, which enhances player engagement, although some express a desire for more variation across different sections.
-Overall, the music complements the game's art style and smooth controls, contributing to a captivating experience.
+While the ambient soundtrack enhances the experience and is dynamically synced to the game's actions, some players expressed a desire for more variation across different sections.
+Overall, the combination of art style and music creates an engaging and immersive environment.

 • “The music fits well into the game and it flows so nicely.”